sirtomau/TakeHomeChallenge/doc/BuildAndRun.md

 ## Build and run it with Docker

 * Pre-requirement: Docker already installed locally
-* Download the project.
+* Download the project
-* If needed unzip it.
+* If needed unzip it
 * Open a terminal (or cmd) window and go to the folder with the pom.xml (the root of the project)
 * If on LINUX run:
   ```